privateprep/coding-space-website/src/pages/about-us/curriculum-faqs.md

       - fgColor: "#264548"
         title: What's after WoofJS?
         textColor: "#264548"
-        mdContent: In our Advanced Classes, students can explore their creativity through coding.
-As they transition out of WoofJS, they’ll build web-based projects using HTML/CSS and JavaScript.
-From there, they can dive deeper into the JavaScript language or experiment with other languages and frameworks.
+        mdContent: In our Advanced Classes, students transition out of WoofJS and start building web-based projects using HTML/CSS and JavaScript and/or begin learning Python.
       - fgColor: "#264548"
         title: What projects will my child make?
         textColor: "#264548"